surveygraph/surveygraphr/README.md

 install.packages("surveygraph")
 ```

-It can also be installed from [GitHub](https://github.com/surveygraph/surveygraphr/) via the devtools package as follows.
+It can also be installed via [GitHub](https://github.com/surveygraph/surveygraphr/) using the devtools package as follows.

 ```
 library("devtools")